davidroyer/nuxt-book/Book/page-transitions.md

 To begin taking advantage of Nuxt's built in transitions, all we need to do is add a few lines of CSS.

-Add the following to `default.vue` to begin taking advantage of Nuxt's built-in transition capabilities.
+Add the following to `default.vue` or one style files to begin taking advantage of Nuxt's built-in transition capabilities.

 ```vue
 <style>